cferdinandi/learn-vanilla-js/content/roadmap/2-strings-arrays-objects.md

 anchors: true
 weight: 20
 topic: "Strings, Arrays, and Objects"
+thingsToLearn:
+    - Removing whitespace from a string
+    - Transforming text to uppercase and lowercase
+    - Converting strings to integers
+    - Replacing a portion of text with different text
+    - Getting a portion of a string
+    - Splitting a string into an array based on a character
+    - Adding items to an array or object
+    - Merging two or more arrays or objects together
+    - Filtering and transforming arrays
 ---

 Transform and edit strings, arrays, and objects to make working with them easier and more productive.